Lynne Duke

 Lynne Duke (July 29, 1956 – April 19, 2013) was a journalist and author.

+Biography

 After graduating from Columbia University in 1985, she began her journalistic career in the Miami Herald.
 She highlighted important events there, as well as the Washington Post, where she began working in 1987.
 Her important work enabled her to receive a Pulitzer prize after his election as reported in 1980.